 A detailed description of the Q1 data release is presented in \citet{Q1-TP001}, \citet{Q1-TP002}, \citet{Q1-TP003}, and \citet{Q1-TP004}.
 A summary of the scientific objectives of the mission can be found in \cite{EuclidSkyOverview}.
-In short, for Q1 \Euclid observed $\sim 63\,\mathrm{deg}^2$ of the extragalactic sky, divided in the EDF-North (EDF-N), EDF-Fornax (EDF-F), and EDF-South (EDF-S), in four photometric bands, one in the visible \citep[$\IE$,][]{EuclidSkyVIS}, and three in the \gls{NIR} \citep[$\YE$, $\JE$, and $\HE$,][]{EuclidSkyNISP}.
-These observations are complemented by ground-based observations carried out with multiple instruments to cover the wavelength range between $0.3\,\micron$ and $1.8\,\micron$ by the Ultraviolet Near-Infrared Optical Northern Survey (UNIONS, Gwyn et al. in prep) and the Dark Energy Survey \citep[DES,][]{2015AJ....150..150F, 2016MNRAS.460.1270D}.
+In short, for Q1 \Euclid observed $\sim 63\,\mathrm{deg}^2$ of the extragalactic sky, divided into EDF-North (EDF-N), EDF-Fornax (EDF-F), and EDF-South (EDF-S), in four photometric bands, one in the visible \citep[$\IE$,][]{EuclidSkyVIS}, and three in the \gls{NIR} \citep[$\YE$, $\JE$, and $\HE$,][]{EuclidSkyNISP}.
+These observations are complemented by ground-based observations carried out with multiple instruments to cover the wavelength range between $0.3\,\micron$ and $1.8\,\micron$ by the Ultraviolet Near-Infrared Optical Northern Survey \citep[UNIONS,][]{2025arXiv250313783G} and the Dark Energy Survey \citep[DES,][]{2015AJ....150..150F, 2016MNRAS.460.1270D}.

-In order to obtain robust results and improve the quality of the recovered photometric redshifts and \gls{pp} (see Sect.\,\ref{sc:Validation}) we also added to the \Euclid photometry two available IRAC bands, at $3.6\,\micron$ and $4.5\,\micron$, covering all the \gls{EDF} \citep{Moneti-EP17, EP-McPartland}.
+In order to obtain robust results and improve the quality of the recovered photometric redshifts and \gls{pp} (see Sect.\,\ref{sc:Validation}), we also added to the \Euclid photometry two available IRAC bands, at $3.6\,\micron$ and $4.5\,\micron$, covering all the \gls{EDF} \citep{Moneti-EP17, EP-McPartland}.
 More details on how IRAC photometry is measured can be found in \citet{Q1-SP011}.